Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 RECCO

-RECCO is a safety system used by ski teams and rescue professionals to help find people who are misplaced, whether that’s being lost in the woods, held up due to injury or a health ailment, broken gear, or potentially trapped under snow due to an avalanche.
+RECCO is a safety system used by ski teams and rescue professionals to help find misplaced people, whether lost in the woods, held up due to injury or a health ailment, broken gear, or potentially trapped under snow due to an avalanche.
 It’s a great safety addition to have during an emergency.

-The first part of the system is a reflector that is embedded into outerwear and gear to help locate the wearer.
-A RECCO reflector doesn’t transmit any signals or need any batteries.
-The other side of the equation is the RECCO detector, which transmits an active signal, with a range of up to 120m through the air and 10 to 20m through the snow.
+The first part of the system is a reflector embedded into outerwear and gear to help locate the wearer.
+A RECCO reflector doesn’t transmit any signals or need batteries.
+The other side of the equation is the RECCO detector, which transmits an active signal with a range of up to 120m through the air and 10 to 20m through the snow.

 Note that a RECCO reflector does not replace an avalanche transceiver, also known as an avalanche beacon.
-If you plan to go into the sidecountry such as out the boundary gate at your local ski area, or into the backcountry, be sure to wear and know how to use your avalanche transceiver.
-Likewise, be sure that your ski partners wear and know how to use their avalanche transceivers.
+If you plan to go into the sidecountry, such as out of the boundary gate at your local ski area, or into the backcountry, be sure to wear and know how to use your avalanche transceiver.
+Likewise, ensure your ski partners wear and learn how to use avalanche transceivers.

 Morgan Tilton testing the Jones Women’s Mountain Surf Bibs at Crested Butte Mountain Resort.
 (Photo/Eric Phillips)